 It is almost always worth the investment to paint.
 Usually you are painting a room a color that makes you happy and your walls will look sharper and cleaner after you are done.
 Getting started, like when you are wanting to exercise, is easier than thinking about or anticipating it.

-Tools/Essentials that we use:
+Tools that we use:

-Plastic Wrap: we wrap our paint rollers in between painting sessions so we don’t have to clean them out every single time.
+Plastic Wrap: we wrap our paint rollers in between painting sessions so we don’t have to clean them out every single time. *A roll from the Dollar Store would suffice for this!

 As far as progress in the basement, we are done painting the walls.
 Look how much brighter the room looks with white walls!
 I bought two colors with the intent to have an accent wall, but once I put the paint on the walls, I decided that I wanted to keep the walls one solid color.
 There will be lots of room to add color through the decor and since there is low lighting in the basement, I feel really good about having the brighter white (Sherwin Williams Snowbound) reflect more light.